Trust Accounting

 - Trust account funds are deposited in a business or personal account

-- Commission fees/ management fees are left in the account for a longer period of time than what is legally allowed
+- Commission fees/ management fees are left in the account for a more extended period of time than what is legally allowed

 - Rent or security deposits on the broker-owned property are placed in a trust account